Understanding Price vs. Value in the Real World: A Comprehensive Guide

 1. “I paid $X, so it’s worth $X.”

-Once you buy a gun, especially new in box, it immediately becomes used.
+Once you buy a gun, especially if it’s new in the box, it immediately becomes used.
 Like a car driven off the lot, it loses retail value the moment it leaves the case.
+Even if it’s “barely shot,” it’s still:

 Missing warranty protection